kongaskristjan/fire-hpp/docs/development.md

 Structures can be nested (eg. in struct `A`, you could write `C c = fire::object();`, pointing to another struct).

 Parameter structs are useful for
-* passing parameter groups to functions
+* passing many parameters to other functions
 * combining with subcommands, eg. if two subcommands have a similar set of parameters
 * avoiding too many arguments in fired_main